 We’re taking things one step at a time.

-- Simplifying our short-term grants: In March 2024, we introduced eight new support opportunities designed to make our shorter-term grants more accessible, fair, and focused.
+- Simplifying our short-term grants: We introduced eight new support opportunities designed to make our shorter-term grants more accessible, fair, and focused.
 These changes were shaped by what you told us was needed.

-See these opportunities under Funding and support - Simplifying our support for arts organisations and groups: In 2025, we’re shifting our focus to arts organisations and groups, recognising the vital role they play in their communities and making it easier for them to access multi-year funding from 2026.
+See these opportunities under Funding and support - Simplifying our support for arts organisations and groups: We shifted our focus to arts organisations and groups, recognising the vital role they play in their communities.
+From 2026, we’re offering opportunities to apply for higher amounts of funding and for longer periods of time.

-- Empowering communities as decision-makers: From 2025, we’ll begin exploring how communities can take a greater role in shaping arts development.
-We’ll be reaching out to hear your thoughts on what this could look like for you and your community.
+Find out all about the extended fund - Empowering communities as decision-makers: We’re exploring how communities can take a greater role in shaping arts development.

 What’s changing for arts organisations?